Lakehead University

 Standout programs

-Outdoor Recreation: This experiential program explores the social, cultural, economic, mental and physical benefits of outdoor recreation.
+Outdoor Recreation, Parks and Tourism: In this experiential program, students explore the social, cultural, economic, mental and physical benefits of outdoor recreation, developing skills in leadership and therapeutic recreation.